Seeta Aur Geeta

-The story is about identical twins (played by Hema Malini) who are separated at birth and grow up with different temperaments.
+The story is about identical twins (portrayed by Hema Malini) who are separated at birth and grow up with different temperaments.
 After they meet each other as adults, they swap places (like The Prince and the Pauper).
-The two sisters' partners in the movie are played by Dharmendra and Sanjeev Kumar, while Manorama plays the villainous aunt.
+The two sisters' lovers in the film are portrayed by Dharmendra and Sanjeev Kumar, while Manorama portrays the villainous aunt.

-The theme of the film was inspired by Ram Aur Shyam (1967), which inspired Salim-Javed to write Seeta Aur Geeta.
+The theme of the film was inspired by the 1967 blockbuster Ram Aur Shyam, which inspired Salim-Javed and Satish Bhatnagar to write Seeta Aur Geeta.
 Ram Aur Shyam is itself a remake of the 1964 Telugu film Ramudu Bheemudu.
 The film subverted the formula by having the heroine eventually become the "hero" while the male lead is in a mostly supporting role.
 An earlier film with a similar theme was Muqabala (1942), starring Fearless Nadia.

 The film became a major hit, both in India and abroad in the Soviet Union.
 Hema Malini won her only competitive Filmfare Best Actress Award of her career, while K. Vaikunth won the Filmfare Best Cinematographer Award.
 Malini was noted for the novelty of her role as Geeta, where she is rambunctious and sometimes violent.